Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

 \subsection{Efficiency Gains via Complex-Valued Tapering}

-\cite{hurvich-chen-2000} (HC) developed an alternative tapered local Whittle estimator based on applying a complex-valued exponential taper $h_t = \exp(i\pi t/n)$ to first-differenced data $\Delta X_t = X_t - X_{t-1}$.
-The HC tapered LW estimator extends the valid range to $d_0 \in (-\frac{1}{2}, \frac{3}{2})$ while achieving lower variance than Velasco tapers.
+\cite{hurvich-chen-2000} (HC) developed an alternative tapered local Whittle estimator based on applying a complex-valued taper $h_t = \tfrac{1}{2}\left(1 - e^{i 2\pi(t - 1/2)/n}\right)$, defined in their equation~(3), to first-differenced data $\Delta X_t = X_t - X_{t-1}$.
+The HC-tapered LW estimator extends the valid range to $d_0 \in (-\nf{1}{2}, \nf{3}{2})$ while achieving lower variance than Velasco tapers.
 It is also robust to linear trends, due to first-differencing the data before applying the taper.
 After estimating the memory parameter of the differenced data, the researcher adds back one degree of integration to the resulting estimate.
-The HC method uses shifted frequencies $\lambda_{\tilde{j}} = 2\pi(j+0.5)/n$ to avoid the singularity at zero.
+Because the tapered Fourier transform combines two adjacent untapered ordinates, the HC method evaluates the spectrum at the shifted frequencies $\lambda_{\tilde{j}} = 2\pi(j+0.5)/n$.
 The estimator is defined as

 where $R_{\mathrm{HC}}(d)$ has the same form as $R(d)$, but uses the tapered periodogram of $\Delta X_t$.
-The asymptotic variance of the HC estimator is $\frac{1.5}{4}$, which is higher than $\frac{1}{4}$ for the LW estimator, but lower than $\frac{2.1}{4}$ when using a second-order Velasco taper.
+The asymptotic variance of the HC estimator is $\nf{1.5}{4}$, which is higher than $\nf{1}{4}$ for the LW estimator, but lower than $\nf{2.1}{4}$ when using a second-order Velasco taper.

-In Table~\ref{tab:mc:lw_hc}, we replicate the HC tapered LW estimator results from \citet[Table 2]{shimotsu-phillips-2005}.
-Our results agree closely with the original results, confirming the HC estimator's good finite-sample performance in its valid range $d \in (-\frac{1}{2}, \frac{3}{2})$ and beyond, with degradation at more extreme values.
-The complex taper successfully reduces bias due to overdifferencing while improving efficiency relative to other tapered estimators.
+In Panel C of Table~\ref{tab:mc:replications:lw}, we replicate the HC-tapered LW estimator results from \citet[Table 2]{shimotsu-phillips-2005}.
+The HC estimator shows good finite-sample performance in its valid range $d \in (-\nf{1}{2}, \nf{3}{2})$ and beyond, with degradation at more extreme values.
 We defer a full cross-method comparison until Section~\ref{sec:mc}.